HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

+- work on IOdeas for DaniPlus that recognize the Revision opportunities inherent in OnTheList
+  - technical viability ,then economic viability
+    - clarify the obligations for seedCapital
 - It may be easiest to host a centralQuickLinks as a Gist.
   - first try to scavenge the older ones
     - if this fails a remote site will serve instead